kxgh/urlmon/README.md

 Restful microservice which allows to monitor particular URLs.
 The service allows basic CRUD operations, background URL monitoring and listing results for a user.

+Uses Restify, Sequelize for ORM, Mocha/Chai for tests, Babel for ES6+ transpiling.

 ## Setup

 Clone or download this repository, then in the target folder: